San Marcos Growers LogoSan Marcos Growers

 Aloe debrana is widespread and locally abundant at altitudes between 6,500 and 8,900 feet in the mountainous areas of central to northern Ethiopia (Shewa, Gojam and Welo regions).
 The specific epithet is in reference to the type locality at Debre Berhan that was formerly spelled Debra-Berhan.
 In the Amharic language Debre Berhan means the 'place of the light'.
 This plant is well represented in the Desert Garden at the Huntington Botanic Garden, but sometimes tagged Aloe beharana, a name that also referenced the type locality and plants so named were described with larger flowers and bracts but are now considered to be within the possible variation of the earlier described Aloe debrana.
 Our plants from the Institute of Aloe Studies (IAS) as IAS 12-004 as Aloe berhana.
 We sold this plant from 2017 until 2022.

-This information about Aloe debrana displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aloe debrana displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]